Registration and Course Work

 Undergraduate Credit for Graduate Courses

-An upper division student who had a grade point average of at least 3.0 in all courses taken in the University may take a graduate course for undergraduate credit with the permission of the Faculty adviser and the instructor concerned.
-Enrollment in more than 8 units of graduate courses requires submission of a petition and approval by the Associate Dean (or equivalent student affairs administrator of the College).
-(Am 29 Nov.
-2011)
+An upper division student who has a grade point average of at least 3.00 in all courses taken in the University may take a graduate course for undergraduate credit with the permission of the Faculty advisor and the instructor concerned.

-A student may change from letter grading in a course to Satisfactory/No Credit (S/NC), or vice versa, until the end of the eighth week of instruction.
-(Am 23 May 91)
+A student may change from letter grading in a course to (S/NC), or vice versa, until the end of the eighth week of instruction.